(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

-If you don’t have unsweetened applesauce, you can try using diary free yogurt, pumpkin puree, mashed banana, or nut butter as a substitute.
-I haven’t tried these substitutes in this recipe yet, but they are all common substitutes for applesauce in recipes.
+If you don’t have unsweetened applesauce, you can try using dairy free yogurt, pumpkin puree, mashed banana, or nut butter as a substitute.
+I haven’t tried any of these substitutes in this recipe, but they should work well.

 What if I don’t have oat flour?

 If you don’t have oat flour on hand, that’s totally fine.
 You can easily make your own at home!
-To make homemade oat flour simply blend gluten free quick, old fashioned, or rolled oats in a high speed blender (or process in a food processor).
+To make homemade oat flour simply blend gluten free quick, old fashioned, or rolled oats in a high speed blender (or process them in a food processor).
 Blend/process until a flour consistency is reached.
 Check out this video if you want to see how I make my own oat flour!

 Do I have to add vinegar/lemon juice?

 You don’t need to add vinegar or lemon juice to this recipe but it helps to give the bread a nice rise (the vinegar/lemon juice reacts with the baking soda!).
-You can think of it like adding buttermilk to a recipe, except you’re simply adding a splash of vinegar or lemon juice!
+I highly recommend adding it if you can!

 How do I store this loaf?

-I like to store this loaf on the counter for several days or in the fridge for up to a week.
+I like to store this loaf in an airtight container on the counter for several days or in the fridge for up to 6 days.
 For long term storage, simply slice this loaf and store it in the freezer.

 Ready to make this double chocolate oat flour bread?
-Get the recipe below!
+The full recipe is below!